If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

 This is a vegetarian, gluten-free-friendly dish.
 So there’s no meat in it, and you can choose gluten-free lasagna noodles if necessary.

-- You can replace butternut squash puree with canned pumpkin puree (2 16 oz cans should do it!) or roast pumpkin to make the puree (same method as the one in the recipe below).
+- You can replace butternut squash puree with canned pumpkin puree (2 16-ounce cans should do it!) or roast pumpkin to make the puree (same method as the one in the recipe below).
 This shortcut would save you lots of time!
 But I think the squash version tastes better.
+(You can also used canned sweet potato).

 - You can add more vegetables.
 Sliced mushroom and chard would do really well in this recipe!
 You can add more veggies when sauteeing spinach for this recipe.